espressif/esp-idf/docs/en/security/flash-encryption.rst

 Flash Encryption
 ================

 :link_to_translation:`zh_CN:[中文]`

-This document is a quick start guide to {IDF_TARGET_NAME}'s flash encryption feature.
+This is a quick start guide to {IDF_TARGET_NAME}'s flash encryption feature.
 Using an application code example, it demonstrates how to test and verify flash encryption operations during development and production.

 Introduction